Ultra-processed food: Health effects

+Ultra-processed foods tend to be low in dietary fiber and high in calories, salt, added sugar and fat, which are all related to poor health outcomes when eaten excessively.
+Common examples include packaged snacks, soft drinks, ready meals, and processed meats.
+They tend to promote overeating and weight gain, largely due to soft texture, high energy density and hyperpalatable nutrient combinations that alter satiety and food-reward.

+However, not all ultra-processed foods are unhealthy; some can support a healthy diet, such as whole grain breads, plant milks, yogurts, and jarred pasta sauces, which although highly processed, are nutritious and convenient.

+Standardized food labels used in Argentina for warning for most ultraprocessed or manufactured foods.
+Argentina's labels focus on nutritional components with health effects.

-The effect of ultra-processed foods on health has mainly been investigated using nutritional epidemiology and so far there has been no randomized controlled trial to investigate the effect of these foods on any health outcome other than weight gain.
-(Note: The one often-cited RCT on UPF, energy intake, and weight gain does not control for macronutrient profile and therefore calorie density.
-Calorie density is known to have a strong effect on weight gain.)
-These studies have shown an overall increased risk for disease – including poor cardiometabolic and mental health, and reduced life expectancy – although studies separating different types of ultra-processed food have found adverse effects mainly for only some sub-groups such as soft drinks and animal products, with some sub-groups such as cereals showing an inverse effect.
+The effect of ultra-processed foods on health has mainly been investigated using nutritional epidemiology, with no adequate clinical research to establish the health effects of these foods, other than weight gain.
+(Note: The one often-cited RCT on UPF, energy intake, and weight gain does not control for macronutrient profile, and therefore, calorie density.
+Calorie density affects weight gain.)
+These studies have shown an overall increased risk for disease - including poor cardiometabolic and mental health, and reduced life expectancy - although studies separating different types of ultra-processed food have found adverse effects only for some subgroups, such as soft drinks and animal products, while other subgroups, such as cereals, showed an inverse effect.

 One possible explanation for the adverse effect on health is the presence of contaminants, certain food additives, and the high heat treatment of these foods.
 Another study proposed that food addiction may also be associated with consumption of ultra-processed foods.
+A 2026 study published by the Milbank Quarterly journal compared the health impacts and addiction mechanisms of UPFs to cigarettes and called for similar regulations to that of tobacco control.
 There is currently however no scientific consensus.

 The publicizing of these findings has sparked debate over the categoric demonization of ultra-processed foods, with some critics calling for a more balanced view, and others arguing that promoting UPFs could undermine public health communication about their risks.

-UPF tend to be low in fiber and high in calories, salt, added sugar and fat, which are all related to poor health outcomes when eaten excessively.
-Common examples include packaged snacks, soft drinks, ready meals, and processed meats.

-Ultra-processed diets promote overeating and weight gain, largely due to soft texture, high energy density and hyper-palatable nutrient combinations that alter satiety and food-reward.